-If you are looking for a first credit card or have a less-than-ideal credit history and are having trouble getting one, a secured credit card may be a viable solution.
+If you are looking for a first credit card or have a less-than-ideal credit history and are having trouble getting a standard credit card, a secured credit card may be a solution for you.

-Secured credit cards are a good option for building credit or credit score repair because they allow you to make a security deposit in exchange for a credit that will be reported to the credit bureaus.
+Secured credit cards are a good option for building credit or credit score repair because they allow you to make a security deposit in exchange for credit that will be reported to the credit bureaus.

 “For someone who has never had credit or has a history of bad credit, a secured card can be a bridge to you establishing real credit.
 They work as long as you can maintain paying as you should,” money expert Clark Howard says.

 I sat down with Clark to get some more insight on secured credit cards.
 We settled on four areas of concern that credit seekers should consider closely before deciding on a card.
 He also delivered some valuable information on why a credit union may be your best option for getting a secured card.

 Table of Contents